ashes999/rpg-maker-resource-index/README.md

-# What is this?

-RPG Maker is an awesome game-making tool by EnterBrain.
-The core game comes with some resources, and you can extend it in a multitude of ways.
-Unfortunately, there are two big problems with finding scripts right now:

-1. **Link Rot:** Sites move or go down.
-DropBox quotas run dry.
-You can't always get access to scripts you want.
-2. **Versions and Attribution:** most scripts are scattered in the RPG Maker forums (or elsewhere on the net)

-There is a need for a single, central repository of scripts (just like Ruby's Gems, Java's Maven, or C#'s NuGet).
-Users can always get access to scripts, and authors can update their scripts freely, giving us a *single, always up-to-date place to get access to scripts.*

-That's what this repository is.
-Feel free to browse and download whatever you wish.
-(Future versions may include a local search client.)

-**How you can help:**

-- **Add scripts:** Send us pull requests to add or update your scripts.
-- **Link scripts:** Link our [home page](http://ashes999.github.io/rpg-maker-resources) wherever you're sharing your scripts, so people can find a copy if your copy becomes unavailable.

 # Master List of Scripts

 - **[Advanced Game Time](https://github.com/ashes999/rpg-maker-resources/blob/gh-pages/vx-ace/scripts/advanced_game_time.rb):** Set and recall the current game time; tints screen to give the appearance of time of day.